The Black Archive: History

-The series was launched in March 2016 with the release of the first four books (on Rose (2005), The Massacre (1966), The Ambassadors of Death (1970) and "Dark Water" / "Death in Heaven" (2014)), to generally positive reviews.
+The series was launched in March 2016 with the release of the first four books: "Rose" (2005), The Massacre (1966), The Ambassadors of Death (1970), and "Dark Water" / "Death in Heaven" (2014).
 James Cooray Smith's book on The Massacre was singled out for particular praise for its placing the serial in its historical context, both that of its 1570s setting and that of its writing and production in the 1960s.

 Subsequent titles were published every two months and continued to gain consistently positive reviews.
 In 2018, the series moved to a monthly publication schedule: the books for that year were announced early in 2017.
 The tenth volume, on the 2003 Doctor Who webcast Scream of the Shalka, reprinted the detailed episode breakdown treatment for "Blood of the Robots", the commissioned but unmade sequel story by Simon Clark.
 The 25th book, on the 1996 Doctor Who TV movie, included a foreword by, and a new interview with, scriptwriter Matthew Jacobs, and others include new interviews with scriptwriter Chris Boucher and director Farren Blackburn.

-John Toon's Black Archive on Full Circle won the 2019 Sir Julius Vogel Award for Best Professional Production/Publication. and the same author's Black Archive on Paradise Towers won the 2023 Award in the same category.
+John Toon won the Sir Julius Vogel Award for Best Professional Production/Publication for his monographs on Full Circle in 2019 and Paradise Towers in 2023.
+Jacob Edwards's monograph on The Romans was submitted for the Convenors' Award for Excellence at the Aurealis Awards in 2019, but lost to Jason Nahrung's Watermarks.